JSWallacsGroup193/SaaS-pre-ui/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend is built with React and Vite, utilizing Zustand for state management and React Router for navigation.
 Key UI components include a global ErrorBoundary for graceful error handling, and reusable components like Card, Sidebar, and TopBar.
-The application includes a login page, dashboard, and dedicated pages for Work Orders, CRM, Inventory, SKU Details, Purchasing, Dispatch, Labels, Forecast, Scanner, and AI Chat.
+The application includes a login page, dashboard, and dedicated pages for Work Orders, CRM, Inventory, SKU Details, Purchasing, Dispatch, Labels, Forecast, Scanner, Field Tools, and AI Chat.
 The system provides a seamless user experience across these modules.

 ### Technical Implementations
 The backend is developed using NestJS with TypeScript, leveraging Prisma as the ORM for a PostgreSQL database.
 It features JWT-based authentication, a multi-tenant architecture, and role-based access control.
 Core modules include Work Order Management, CRM (Accounts, Contacts, Leads, Notes), Inventory Tracking (SKUs, Warehouses, Bins, Stock Ledger with on-hand quantity calculation), Purchasing, Dispatch Scheduling, and Demand Forecasting.
 A barcode scanner module supports both exact and fuzzy matching for SKU lookups, and a queue module is integrated for background job processing.
 Health and metrics endpoints (`/health`, `/metrics`) are provided for monitoring.
 API versioning is implemented with a `/api/v1` prefix, and Swagger UI is available for interactive API documentation.